spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probability-3-2.png" width="50%" length="80"/></div>
 </p>
 <p>
 It is important to clarify that these values are <em>averages</em>.
 There are weak drafts (like last year), and strong drafts (like this year).
-There are also heterogenous pockets, where strong players are clustered together, and then steep drops in value occur.
-Consequently, for our purposes, it is more appropriate to derive pick values based on the prospects <em>available in the draft</em>.
+There are also heterogenous pockets, where strong players are clustered together, and then steep drops in value.
+Consequently, for our purposes, it is more appropriate to derive pick values based on the prospects <em>eligible for this year's draft</em>.
 As the Canadiens, we derive pick values by multiplying the probability a prospect is available at a certain pick by their predicted WAR.
 Obviously, we're going to take the player we value highest, so the pick values are calculated like so:
 </p>
 <p>
 1st pick - (1.0000*10) = 10.0000